Murgeye/teamspeak3-python-bot/README.md

 def inform_enter(event):
   print("Client with id " + event.client_id + " left.")
 ```
-This code snippet registers the `inform_enter` function as listener for the `Events.ClientEnteredEvent`.
+This code snippet registers the `inform_enter` function as a listener for the `Events.ClientEnteredEvent`.
 You
 can register a function for multiple events by passing a list of event types to the decorator.
 To learn more
 about the events look at the ts3.Events module.